JetBrains/kotlin/docs/fir/inference.md

 fun example(int: Int) {
     // a candidate for this call cannot be chosen
-    // without fixing Rv to Int first foo(
+    // without adding to the Constraint System
+    // an `Int <: Rv` proper constraint from deeper in the call-tree foo(
+        // the aforementioned `Int <: Rv` proper constraint
-        // Rv cannot be fixed to Int
+        // cannot be added to the Constraint System
         // without analyzing this call's lambda argument first run(
             // PARTIAL completion mode makes it possible to analyze this lambda